jeffhammond/blog/MPI_Needs_ABI_Part_4.md

 ## Fortran compiler support

 These depend on the Fortran compiler, and how the library deals with `CFI_cdesc_t`.
-These should be deprecated and replaced with run-time queries, if possible.
+These should be deprecated and replaced with run-time queries, if possible, although some applications may need to be able to rely on them at compile-time.
 ```
 MPI_SUBARRAYS_SUPPORTED (Fortran only)
 MPI_ASYNC_PROTECTS_NONBLOCKING (Fortran only)
 ```
 These features are associated with Fortran 2018 support, and should be widely supported by the time we are going to vote on an ABI anyways.
+It made sense to make them optional in 2012, but by 2024, they should be required.